 Simply put, your muscles have not worked like this before, so they most likely haven’t adapted.
 That means they have more room to grow compared to someone who has worked out for 5, or even 10 years.

-So, when you work out, you will break down the muscle ... and with proper recovery and nutrition, they will grow back bigger and stronger.
+When you work out using weights or resistance, you will break down your muscle tissue ... and with proper recovery and nutrition, they will grow back bigger and stronger.

 Regardless, even in a gym, a newcomer typically has the potential to see changes faster.

-But something that is often overlooked is that ... no matter what your experience is, you can optimize results of at-home workouts.
+But something that is often overlooked is that ... no matter what your experience is, you can optimize the results you can earn as you get on the move through at-home workouts.

 While some may have a full gym in their house, there are those of us who have very minimal setups.